synergylabs/BuildingDepot/docs/docker-implementation.md

 ## The shape of the stack

-There are nine containers.
-Four are off-the-shelf data stores, three are BuildingDepot's own processes, one is nginx in front, and one is a dev mail catcher.
+There are eight containers.
+Four are off-the-shelf data stores, three are BuildingDepot's own processes, and one is a dev mail catcher.
+TLS termination is **not** in this stack — a host nginx (outside compose) fronts it; see [`../docs/deployment.md`](deployment.md).
 They split into three groups.

 The backing stores hold state: